thindil/nish/README.md

 * `replaceCommand [command name]`: replace the selected command with code from the plugin.
 The name must be a name of an existing shell's command.

+#### Advanced help system

+The whole content of the help is added to the local database of the shell.
+It allows searching for help topics, but also to locally modify the help entries.
+The use can in any moment bring back the default content, or update the local with the new version, with the one command.

+The content of the help is located in file *help/help.cfg*.
+Each entry has the following scheme:

+    [PluginPathOrModuleName]
+    topic="The help topic, used to show the help entry" usage="The shell's command related to the help topic" content="The content of the help entry"

 #### Other features

 * Simple Tab completion for commands with names of files and directories